 22. Docking Bay 7 Food and Cargo (Hollywood Studios) – Hollywood Studios best counter-service atmosphere has decent but not great food.
 This counter-service restaurant in Galaxy’s Edge is fun but we’ve only found one entrée that we really enjoy – the chicken.

 21. Cookes of Dublin (Disney Springs) – Cookes of Dublin serves Irish food at reasonable prices.
 The fish and chips were especially notable here and I like the variety of the menu.

 20. Ronto Roasters (Hollywood Studios) – Ronto Roasters is similar to Woody’s Lunch Box here in that the offerings are limited but what they do offer is very tasty.
 The Ronto Wraps have a complex flavor and it’s one of the best things to eat in Hollywood Studios.
 The atmosphere is much better than Woody’s so it ranks slightly higher.

-18. Polite Pig (Disney Springs) – Solid barbecue food in Disney Springs.
+17. Polite Pig (Disney Springs) – Solid barbecue food in Disney Springs.
 We liked the meat pretty well but the real star of the menu are the sides offered.
 Unfortunately, the prices are closer to table-service restaurant than counter-service.
-Polite Pig is one of the best counter-service values on the Disney Dining Plan.
+Polite Pig is one of the best counter-service values on the Disney Dining Plan, if that ever returns.